rgwch/extralexis/README.md

 ### Troubleshooting

 In newer Ubuntu distributions, PDF generation may fail because Puppeteer can't launch its unsecured Chrome browser.
 You can disable this temporarily with `echo 0 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns` until the next boot, or until you enter `echo 1 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns`

+## Acknowledgement

+Parts of this program were created or improved by Github Copilot (Claude Sonnet 4).